ethersphere/bee-docs/docs/access-the-swarm/introduction.md

 ### Keep Your Data Alive

-Learn how to assign BZZ to your data using postage stamps so that it remains [live on the Swarm network](/docs/access-the-swarm/keep-your-data-alive).
+Learn how to assign xBZZ to your data using postage stamps so that it remains [live on the Swarm network](/docs/access-the-swarm/keep-your-data-alive).

 ### Pinning